wazo-platform/wazo-doc/source/ecosystem/supported_devices.rst

-To install firmware for xivo-cisco-sccp plugins, you need to manually download the firmware files from the Cisco website and save them in the :file:`/var/lib/xivo-provd/plugins/$plugin-name/var/cache` directory.
+To install firmware for xivo-cisco-sccp plugins, you need to manually download the firmware files from the Cisco website and save them in the :file:`/var/lib/wazo-provd/plugins/$plugin-name/var/cache` directory.

-File permissions should be modified to make the files readable to `xivo-provd`:
+File permissions should be modified to make the files readable to `wazo-provd`:

 * `chmod 640 <filename>`
-* `chown xivo-provd:xivo-provd <filename>`
+* `chown wazo-provd:wazo-provd <filename>`

 This directory is created by Wazo when you install the plugin (i.e. xivo-cisco-sccp-legacy).
 If you create the directory manually, the installation will fail.